 Do you worry about the safety and wellbeing of your ageing family members?
 Are you looking for solutions that support the independence of your loved ones in and out of their homes?
-We’ve developed the mCareWatch technology to facilitate worry free caring and enable families to have the peace of mind knowing they can check in with the watch wearer anytime.
-As a matter of fact, the inspiration behind the mCare brand was our aging father, Michael who suffered a stroke in 2012.
+We’ve developed the mCareWatch technology to facilitate worry free caring and enable families to have the peace of mind knowing they can check in with the device wearer anytime.
+As a matter of fact, the inspiration behind the mCare brand was our ageing father, Michael who suffered a stroke in 2012.

 Find out how our technology could assist you and your loved ones